18 Things Football Fans Need to Do in Europe

 6 Watch a game in a traditional British Pub

 The English are known for being some of the biggest football hooligans in the world - and when you watch a game with them there’s no experience like it.
-If you’re ever in London during the World Cup, there’s no better place to watch the game than a traditional pub if you want an authentic British football screening experience with good quality beers and pub grub.
+If you’re ever in London during a big football game, there’s no better place to watch the game than a traditional pub if you want an authentic British football screening experience with good quality beers and pub grub.
 Just hope your team wins...

 These are the Places to Watch the Football World Cup in London